paulshorey/pauls-pure-functions/README.md

 # 📚 pauls-pure-functions 📚

 Library of useful functions like underscore/lodash.
 Very small.
 No dependencies.
 A collection of various random useful scripts for data manipulation and modern web development.
-Please use and contribute.
+Please contribute.
 ![example1](docs/examples/object_keys_from_array_values.png)
 <p>&nbsp;</p>

 [![npm package](https://img.shields.io/npm/v/pauls-pure-functions.svg)](https://www.npmjs.com/package/pauls-pure-functions)
 **Try it out in CodeSandbox.io:** \
 https://codesandbox.io/s/pauls-pure-functions-demo-esm-cculn
-PLEASE NOTE: this project `version 0` will not be stable until `version 1`.
-Function names will change! **If you like this library, please help me decide what to name it, and how to best organize/name the functions!**
 <p>&nbsp;</p>

 # Why?

+Unlike Lodash, these functions are not limited to common data structures, but web development in general - like parsing URLs, making HTTP requests, seeing if the browser screen is Retina or not (that's not pure, but it's useful).
+My name for this library really needs some thought.

-Lodash did not have certain things that I needed.
-And, I did not want to constantly re-invent the wheel and search for code snippets.
-With this, I can import one or several functions at a time, as needed, without importing an entire library!
-Lodash does have ES6 compatible tree shaking and pure functions now, so do check out [lodash/fp](https://github.com/lodash/lodash/wiki/FP-Guide) as well.
+I did not want to constantly re-invent the wheel and search for code snippets.
+Some of these functions are just like Lodash, but offer extra functionality (or less functionality).
+It all depends on the individual function.

 Currently working on testing and documenting this library.
 Just finished the build process for browsers!

+I'm still adding functions and changing existing ones.
+Will be renaming all the function and changing the structure. **PLEASE NOTE: this project (currently `version 0`) will not be stable until `version 1`.** Contact me (I don't have a mailing list) to be notified when this becomes stable and complete (probably not for another year).
 <p>&nbsp;</p>

 # Also check out: